kgladstone/immaculate_grid_mlb_analysis/README.md

 - Simulator --> interactive game for users to test their skills
-- Prompt scraper --> webscraper to compile dataset of all daily grid prompts
+- Prompt Scraper --> webscraper to compile dataset of all daily grid prompts
+- Apple Message Parser --> process grid results that are sent over text and stored locally in a chat database